-Under the Company's long-term (three-year) incentive bonus plan, amounts payable under the plan are paid (i) in cash equal to 50% of the amount payable, and (ii) in shares of restricted stock that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the plan.
-Shares of restricted stock are granted under the Company's existing plans that provide for such awards.
-The restrictions lapse with respect to one-third of the shares on each anniversary of the date of grant over a three-year period.
-Pursuant to the plan, the Company granted 25,158 shares of restricted stock to key management employees with respect to amounts payable under the plan for the three-year performance period ended December 30, 1995.
+Under the Long-Term Plan (and under the prior long-term plans), amounts payable are paid (i) in cash equal to 50% of the amount payable and (ii) in shares of restricted stock under the Company's existing stockholder approved plans that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the plan (i.e. 70% of the calculated bonus amount).
+The restrictions lapse with respect to one-third of the shares on each anniversary of the date of grant.
+Pursuant to the prior long-term plans, the Company granted 39,225 shares of restricted stock to key management employees with respect to amounts payable under the prior long-term plans for the 3-year performance period ended January 3, 1998.